BjornMelin/Shop_Stream_Software_Frontend/README.md

-# Shop_Stream_Software
+# Shop_Stream_Software_Frontend
-ShopStream application for workflow and inventory management.
+Frontend for ShopStream application for workflow and inventory management.